Kristina01111000/Drws_site/README.md

 - Make a new account and see how it works, all the emails, before he hands out the list of emails
 	- make comments on the lesson chats with it also

-4/6

-- check once a month to see if i can get the justified text to stick not working still, shows up in site, not in emails
-- he is going to send me a copy of the app to look at, its still in sandbox mode

 4/13